prrvchr/jdbcDriverOOo/README.md

 ## Base with juda:

-The Juda driver allows you to connect to a Juda server (an enhanced Trino server).
+The **juda** driver allows you to connect to a juda server (an enhanced Trino server).
-Everything regarding Juda server configuration is explained in the [juda][56] repository.
+Everything regarding juda server configuration is explained in the [juda][56] repository.

 If the juda server is running on the same machine where you are using LibreOffice to connect to it, you must use the following URL in Base:
 - `//localhost:8080`, after selecting `Juda pure Java` as the data source type.

 Otherwise, replace `localhost` with the IP address of the juda server.

 ___